Deniz97/pdf-search/README.md

 ## TODO

+- First of all, we should measure time spent on each operation on our query pipeline and optimize the total time spent.
+Very relatedly, we can first measure the complexity of the user question, and run a pipeline accordingly, maybe having 2 for starts, a "simple" and a "deep" pipeline.
 - We can add paddleOCR to better parse the layout, helping in both chunking and detecting tables/figures etc.
 -- I tried it, but took forever on a CPU, so we can try optimize that or go for a GPU based solution.
 - We can also use multi-modal-LLM based processing for layout, more expensive yes, but when you think about it we pass whole data trough the LLM once for metadata enrichment anyway.